mcinnes01/MCP23S17_Mqtt/README.md

 The idea of this sketch is to provide a simple way of controlling many pins on arduino remotely using simple Json commands.

-# This use the following libraries:
+# This uses the following libraries:

 Majenko MCP23S17: https://github.com/MajenkoLibraries/MCP23S17
 aJson: https://github.com/interactive-matter/aJson